TureganoJose/ARCproject/README.md

 ![Blue dot app](Pictures/bluedotandroid_small.png)
 2. PS3 controller, a lot functionality.
 See picture below.
 ![PS3 controls, Oxford](Pictures/PS3.png)

+Software was developed in different environments (Ubuntu, Windows 10 and Raspbian).
+Prototyping was done in Python.
+All the embedded code for the car is C++.
+Keras with Tensorflow backend to explore differents network architectures.
+OpenCV (C++ and Python) and Pillow for dealing with images/video.
+Python 3.7

+gcc version 8.30

 ## 4. Collecting data and labelling